Tansa River

 The Tansa River is a small river near Mumbai, India and is one of Mumbai's water sources via Tansa Lake.
 It is embanked by a dam built in 1892, which was then one of the largest masonry dams in the world.
 The embankment is nearly 2 miles long, 118 ft high, and 30 metres thick at the base.
-The dam has 1.31 cubic kilometres capacity of water retention.
-The dam has about 38 spillway gates.
+The dam has about 38 spillway gates and water retention capacity of 1.31 cubic kilometres.